phasedchirp/dissertation/README.md

-dissertation
+Dissertation
 ============

-Dissertation-related category learning modeling
+Dissertation-related category learning models.
+Mostly written in [Julia](julialang.org).

 Most of this is semi-functional now.